micmejia/bible-dump/AMPC/Acts/Acts 17.md

-Now these [Jews] were better disposed _and_ more noble than those in Thessalonica, for they were entirely ready _and_ accepted _and_ welcomed the message [[^a]concerning the attainment through Christ of eternal salvation in the kingdom of God] with inclination of mind _and_ eagerness, searching _and_ examining the Scriptures daily to see if these things were so.
+Now these [Jews] were better disposed _and_ more noble than those in Thessalonica, for they were entirely ready _and_ accepted _and_ welcomed the message [concerning the attainment through Christ of eternal salvation in the kingdom of God] with inclination of mind _and_ eagerness, searching _and_ examining the Scriptures daily to see if these things were so.